nextflow-io/training/docs/nf_develop/3_create.md

 --8<-- "docs/nf_template/img/nested.excalidraw.svg"
 </figure>

-Within your pipeline repository, `modules` and `subworkflows` are stored within the `local` and `nf-core` folders.
-The `nf-core` folder is for components that have come from nf-core while the `local` folder is for components that have been developed independently.
+Within your pipeline repository, `modules` and `subworkflows` are stored within `local` and `nf-core` folders.
+The `nf-core` folder is for components that have come from the online nf-core repository while the `local` folder is for components that have been developed independently.

 ```
 modules/